CRASHSpace/tuesday/_sweep/quarterly_tasks.md

     *   Is it set up correctly?
     *   How does it stay up to date and backed up?
     *   Is it on your check list?
 *   What hardware seems on it’s last legs?
-Hardrive motors likely to fail?
+Hardrive motors fail.
+Computer cords get chewed on...
 *   Batteries get old, how’s yours doing?
 [Can it be replaced](https://www.macrumors.com/2018/01/08/battery-replacements-sometimes-one-per-iphone/)?
 *   [Oil your paper shredder](https://lifehacker.com/5875771/oil-your-paper-shredder-with-canola-oil-to-keep-it-running-in-top-shape).